-- A link to my most recent book, entitled A Ship to Hold the World and The Marionette’s Ascent: A Double Volume of Poetry.
+- See Annabelle’s most recent book: A Ship to Hold the World and The Marionette’s Ascent: A Double Volume of Poetry.

-- A link to my blog, Desert Bread, which inspired by this quote from Goethe: “One should hear a little music, read a little poetry, and see a fine picture every day of one’s life, in order that worldly cares may not obliterate the sense of the beautiful which God has implanted in the human soul.”
+- See Annabelle’s blog, Desert Bread, which inspired by this quote from Goethe: “One should hear a little music, read a little poetry, and see a fine picture every day of one’s life, in order that worldly cares may not obliterate the sense of the beautiful which God has implanted in the human soul.”
 Please like on Facebook!

 Host of "Then Sings My Soul"